-Animal whisperers, also called animal communicators, are a hot topic these days.
+Animal whisperers, also called professional animal communicators, are a hot topic these days.

 This Special Post covers: